radicalDilettante/expired-waynechi.dev/README.md

 ### To be implemented in the future

 - Re-implement dark theme without direct manipulating DOM.
 (I got some styling issue for few devices.)
+- Apply dark theme in portfolio page as well